What is Self-Insuring and Can It Save Me Money?

 Make sure you consider all of your health insurance options.
-The plan with the lowest premiums might lack coverage you need making it more expensive in the long run.
+The plan with the lowest insurance premiums might lack the essential coverage you need making it more expensive in the long run.

 But remember, you need plenty of money saved to self-insure for medical spending before coverage kicks in on this type of plan.
 A tax-advantaged Health Savings Account (HSA) is a great option to consider for putting away cash to pay for health expenses.

 If you aren't eligible for an HSA, check eligibility for a Flexible Spending Account (FSA)